 From the airport it is easy to get a taxi to Uvita or have your rental car delivered to the airport by Adobe.

-We usually suggest depending on a rental car while in Uvita.
+We usually suggest depending on a rental car during your stay in Uvita Costa Rica.

 Having a car is best if you plan on doing a lot of activities on your own, need to easily be able to get to restaurants/ grocery stores, and plan on traveling to another destination after your stay in Uvita.